ftnilsson/generate-release-name-action/README.md

-# Hello world javascript action
+# Generate release name action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action generate a release name tag can be used to tag a release.

 ## Inputs